 Yeboah currently attends OCAD University in Toronto and is under-going her MDes in Digital Futures.
 She aspires to design interactive systems that create more intuitive and stronger communications between the user and the interactive system they are involved with to enhance meaningful experiences.
 Yeboah also enjoys photography, illustration and creates webcomics in her spare time.
 She is the author of her second webcomic "Over 8 Miles" which is currently ongoing on Tapas and her the comic's main Wordpress site.

-Jie Guan is an undergraduate student in Digital Painting & Expanded Animation at OCAD University.
+Jie Guan is an graduate student in the Digital Futures program at OCAD University, and gained an undergraduate degree in Digital Painting & Expanded Animation at OCAD University.
 Since experimenting in making painting, animation, and visual effects using computer programs, he has considered that he needs to improve his computational skill as a future artist.
 Currently, he engages in making interactive installations, programming animations, and researching data transferred through the Internet of Things and represented in Mixed Reality systems.

 Jad Rabbaa is a multidisciplinary digital designer, multimedia strategist, and editor.
 His interdisciplinary background is the combination of his passion for communication aesthetics and his interest in digital technology.